bolespolo4/bolespolo4/README.md

 # Hi there, I'm Boules H. Mokhtar 👋

 ## 👨‍💻 About Me
-I'm a results-driven Senior Software Engineer with 6+ years of experience in cross-platform and native mobile development.
-I specialize in Flutter, Kotlin, Swift, and .NET, with a proven record of launching scalable, high-performance apps.
-I excel at leading mobile teams, optimizing app performance, and delivering features under tight deadlines.
-I am passionate about clean architecture, CI/CD, and performance optimization.
+Passionate and results-driven Senior Mobile & Full-Stack Engineer with 5+ years of experience in building scalable mobile and web applications.
+Skilled in Flutter, Dart, Swift, Kotlin, Java, JavaScript, TypeScript, React, and Node.js, with proven expertise in designing, developing, and deploying cross-platform and native applications.

+Built from scratch a SaaS platform that controls and deploys full mobile applications with dynamic UI customization (colors, themes, assets) and advanced user-role management.
+Led the backend, frontend, and mobile development, delivering a robust, scalable, and high-performing system.

+Proficient in leveraging AI/ML tools to accelerate development workflows, automate daily engineering tasks, and optimize code quality, enabling faster delivery and reduced operational overhead.

+Experienced in leading teams, implementing CI/CD pipelines, and applying clean architecture and design patterns to deliver user-centric applications.
+Adept at RESTful API integration, DevOps practices, and system design, with a consistent track record of improving performance, reducing technical debt, and boosting user engagement.

 ## 🛠️ Skills & Technologies
 - **Languages:** Dart (Flutter), Kotlin, Swift, .NET, JavaScript